 The Port will continue to rely on operating support provided from its public partners - the City of Cincinnati and Hamilton County.
-The City and County are expected to make operating grants of \$700,000 each in 2019, which is unchanged from this year.
+The City and County are expected to make operating grants of \$700,000 each in 2020.

 The Port actively manages a pipeline of potential structured financings that could result in the issuance of bonds or project leases, which generate recurring and non-recurring fees, some of which could be significant.